Blocked Audit Devices

-These types of log entries occur in pairs as shown in the example and will repeat for every request made to Vault until the file audit device issue has been resolved.
+These types of log entries occur in pairs as shown in the example and will repeat for every request made to Vault until you resolve the file audit device issue.

-By analyzing the log lines, you can also determine the path to the device in question.
-In this example it is
+By analyzing the log lines, you can also learn the path to the device in question.
+In this example the path is

-df to determine if it has indeed exhausted capacity or if there is another issue.
+df to decide if it exhausted capacity or if there is another issue.

 If you examine the